 Is there a meal plan associated with summer housing?

-No meal plans will be provided for the summer of 2019 but Traditions will be open from 7:30am to 3pm for breakfast and lunch as well as a dinner option in the Dining Hall where students can pay with cash, credit or Get It points.
+No meal plans will be provided for the summer of 2020 but a location in the Student Center will be open from 7:30am to 3pm for breakfast and lunch as well as a dinner option in the Dining Hall where students can pay with cash, credit or Get It points.

 Do I have to sign a contract?